ivanma9/MealPlanana/README.md

-# MealPlanana
+# 🍌 MealPlanana 🍌

-MealPlanana is a MERN Stack web app that allows users to share recipes and plan out their meals on a calendar.
+_MealPlanana_ is a **MERN Stack** web app that allows users to share recipes and plan out their meals on a calendar.
 It is currently being hosted [here](https://mealplanana.herokuapp.com/).

 # Table of contents